playmint/ds/tutorial/REFERENCE.md

 #### Command line signing

 >[!CAUTION]
->It is advised to use a Private Key against Redstone due to security concerns.
+>It is strongly advised NOT to use a Private Key against Redstone due to security concerns.
+This option is intended for use with local dev environment only.
 If you are working in a loval dev environment, make sure you are not using a Private Key for an account you care about or use the burner account system to generate a throwaway private key.

 #### Deploy a single building